deytalytics/dataproductpoc-docs/dp-business-benefits.md

 The downsides of a data lake include:-
 1. As the raw data is stored in a variety of formats, it originally required IT to be able to write code to extract analytics for business users.
 Later SQL interfaces partially circumvented this problem, however.
-2. Physically stored data is typically not understandable to anybody who doesn't work in IT and isn't familiar with the source systems.
+2. Physically stored raw data is typically not understandable to anybody who doesn't work in IT and isn't familiar with the source systems.
+3. Curated data is still typically created by IT.
+Business areas might supply requirements but are reliant on IT to implement correctly.
-3. Business users cannot easily get access to data in the data lake nor discover what data is in there.
+4. Business users cannot easily get access to data in the data lake nor discover what data is in there.
+5. A monolithic data lake contains datasets from business areas throughout the organisation.
+So even if business users can access the monolithic data lake, its a case of not being able to see the wood for the trees.
-4. Raw data in the data lake is of poor quality and hence cannot be trusted.
+6. Raw data in the data lake is of poor quality and hence cannot be trusted.
-5. Data security is often a problem with data lakes as it can be the case that a user who is given access to a data lake can see files that they should not be permitted to see.
+7. Data security is often a problem with data lakes as it can be the case that a user who is given access to a data lake can see files that they should not be permitted to see.

 # Data Products
 So data products are stepping in to solve this problem.
 They will provide the following key benefits to an organisation:-